VincentK1991/knowledge-graph-mcp/README.md

 - `create_nodes_with_relationship`: Create two nodes and connect them with a relationship
 - `create_graph_subgraph`: Create multiple nodes and relationships in a single transaction

+### Vector Search & Semantic Operations
+- `query_nodes_by_similarity`: Find nodes semantically similar to a query text using vector embeddings
+- `semantic_search`: Perform general semantic search across all entity types with configurable filters
+- `find_related_entities`: Find entities related to a given entity using semantic similarity

 ### Analytics & Utilities
 - `find_similar_nodes`: Find nodes with similar properties (e.g., similar names)
 - `find_isolated_nodes`: Identify nodes with no connections or limited connectivity
 - `merge_duplicate_entities`: Merge two duplicate entities into one
 - `analyze_graph_structure`: Get comprehensive statistics about the graph structure

-All tools include comprehensive validation against the YAML schema system, ensuring data integrity and consistency.
+All tools include comprehensive validation against the YAML schema system, ensuring data integrity and consistency. **Vector embeddings are automatically generated for all entities** and stored as vector index for semantic search capabilities.

 ## Registering with Cursor or CLI tools